lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-2. Replace single "request" to use current input request “requests[inputRequestIdx]”:
+2. The single "request" has been replaced to use current input request “requests[inputRequestIdx]”:

 ```cpp
         auto  inputBlob = requests[inputRequestIdx]->GetBlob(input);